wagner2010/gsoc/templates/ideas-page-prema.md

 The student would work to upgrade the existing PCA Visualizer by adding a number of individual enhancements needed to make its functionality more robust and meaningful for users also while increasing its flexibility to handle random state.

 #### Technical Details
-The student would work to add a list of enhancements to our Principal Component Analysis (PCA) Visualizer that are detailed in this issue (Color points by class with a legend) (See the relavant issue by clicking [here](https://github.com/DistrictDataLabs/yellowbrick/issues/458)):
+The student would work to add a list of enhancements to our Principal Component Analysis (PCA) Visualizer that are detailed in this issue (Color points by class with a legend) (See the relevant issue by clicking [here](https://github.com/DistrictDataLabs/yellowbrick/issues/458)):
 - Color points by heatmap for continuous y and add a colorbar
 - add alpha parameter see the related issue by clicking [here](https://github.com/DistrictDataLabs/yellowbrick/issues/475)
 - add random state to pass to PCA
 - allow user to pass in a PCA transformer/pipeline
 - update tests with better random data sets (more points; see manifold tests)
 - include explained variance/noise variance (or explained variance ratio) in chart
-- enance biplots in documentation.
+- enhance biplots in documentation.
 For more information on this project, please reference this issue [here](https://github.com/DistrictDataLabs/yellowbrick/issues/476).

 ###  Extend PCA Visualizer with Component-Feature Strength
 #### Abstract